Rutgers vs. Illinois College Football Odds, Plays and Insights - NewsBreak

 Illinois Stats and Trends

-- In Illinois' eight games this season, it has four wins against the spread.

-- The Fighting Illini have been underdogs by 1.5 points or more six times this season and are 4-2 ATS in those matchups.
+- The Fighting Illini have an ATS record of 4-2 in their six games when underdogs by 1.5 points or more this season.

-- Illinois' games this year have hit the over on two of eight set point totals (25%).
+- Illinois' games this year have gone over the total in two out of eight opportunities (25%).

-- The Fighting Illini have turned the ball over nine times, one fewer times than the Scarlet Knights have forced turnovers (10).
+- The Fighting Illini have nine giveaways this season, while the Scarlet Knights have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.